GravesendNeckRoad/sell-thru-durable-ETL/README.txt

         (a).
 For account "Platinum Organisation", create a KV "po-kv" (b).
 Add the SP-API keys specified in (1) to this new KV as secrets
         (c).
 In your Function App, create the env-variables specified in (2) (d).
-If you have several accounts, create a separate KV for each, and add acc initials to ACCOUNTS_LIST
+If you have several accounts, create a separate KV for each, and add acc name to ACCOUNTS_LIST

-        In this scenario, modify ACCOUNTS_LIST to include 'PO' (e.g. "['acc1', 'PO']") Then, create an env-var "PO_VAULT_NAME" - its value would be the name of the KV ("po-kv") Next, pass the SPI-API keys from (1) as Function App env-variables - title them exactly as shown in (2) For example, within KV "po-kv" create secret name "po-client-secret" with secret value "ABCD1234" Then, in the Function App, create an env-variable "CLIENT_SECRET" with value "po-client-secret" Repeat for 'CLIENT_SECRET', 'REFRESH_TOKEN' and 'ROTATION_DEADLINE'
+        In this scenario, modify ACCOUNTS_LIST to include 'PO' (e.g. "['acc1', 'PO']") Then, create an env-var "PO_VAULT_NAME" - its value would be the name of the KV ("po-kv") Next, pass the SPI-API keys from (1) as Function App env-variables - title them **exactly** as shown in (2) For example, within KV "po-kv" create secret name "po-client-secret" with secret value "ABCD1234" Then, in the Function App, create an env-variable "CLIENT_SECRET" with value "po-client-secret" Repeat for 'CLIENT_SECRET', 'REFRESH_TOKEN' and 'ROTATION_DEADLINE'